 While each legal jurisdiction typically creates its own individual legislation overseeing maritime matters, admiralty law can be characterized by a significant amount of international law developed over the years – as well as many multilateral treaties.

 The majority of maritime cases can be settled within state or federal courts under the saving to suitors clause.
 The clause provides common law remedy to claimants with a right to jury trial in maritime issues.
 State courts have concurrent jurisdiction in all admiralty cases except for lawsuits against an item of property (en rem).
 The saving to suitors clause authorizes state courts to apply state laws in admiralty cases; however, the state courts may not completely alter general admiralty federal law.

-There are maritime cases that can only be brought in federal court.
+There are maritime cases that can only be brought in state and federal courts.
 They are:

 - Limitation of Shipowner’s Liability

 - Petitory Actions (Suits to try title to property independent of questions concerning possession)

 - Possessory Actions (Action brought to recover the possession of a vessel that is under a claim of title)